Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Plan to arrive at Bruneau by around 10am so you can take full advantage of the park and still have plenty of time to travel to your next road trip destination.

-Set your Sat Nav for the Bruneau Sand Dunes visitor centre, where you can park your car and head inside to rent a sandboard for $15 a day.
+Set your Sat Nav for the Bruneau Sand Dunes visitor center, where you can park your car and head inside to rent a sandboard for $15 a day.
 Then make your way to the top of the dunes and surf your way down!

 For more information about getting to Bruneau Sand Dunes and what to do once you're there, head to the NPS website.